No Essex Prison

 It is estimated to cost Vermont tax payers $70,000,000 in a time when all VT communities, including Essex, are struggling with converging crises around housing, poverty, addiction, flooding, aging infrastructure, healthcare costs, and the already skyrocketing tax burden associated with trying to deal with all of these things.

 So far, officials from the DOC and the BGS have been unable to offer meaningful information on how this facility will impact our community.
 And they have failed to answer questions we've been asking.
-For these reasons, we are inviting our neighbors to learn more about the proposal, ask questions, and get involved with efforts to bring this issue to a vote on Town Meeting Day, 2025.
+For these reasons, we are inviting our neighbors to learn more about the proposal, ask questions, and get involved with efforts to bring this issue to a town-wide vote.

 Mailing List